rust-lang/rfcs/text/0000-infallible-promotion.md

 This is the last step in a series of changes that have been going on for quite some time, starting with the [introduction](https://github.com/rust-lang/rust/pull/53851) of the `#[rustc_promotable]` attribute to control which function calls may be subject to implicit promotion (the original RFC said that all calls to `const fn` should be promoted, but as user-defined `const fn` got closer and closer, that seemed less and less like a good idea, due to all the ways in which evaluating a `const fn` can fail).
 Together with [some planned changes for evaluation of regular constants](https://github.com/rust-lang/rust/issues/71800), this means that all CTFE failures can be made hard errors, greatly simplifying the parts of the compiler that trigger evaluation of constants and handle the resulting value or error.

+For more details, see [the MCP that preceded this RFC](https://github.com/rust-lang/lang-team/issues/58).

 [promotion-status]: https://github.com/rust-lang/const-eval/blob/33053bb2c9a0c6a17acd3116dd47bbb360e060db/promotion.md

 # Guide-level explanation